rfuzzo/MWSE/docs/source/types/tes3mobileNPC.md

 ### `spellReadied`
 <div class="search_terms" style="display: none">spellreadied</div>

-*Read-only*.
 Friendly access to the actor's flag that controls if the actor has a spell readied.

 **Returns**: